muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 #### With Jupyter notebook
-Once you have your conda environment installed as described in the Overview section, you can open the Jupyter notebook and analyze your data.
-You have to execute the first cell to load the necessary code.
+Once you have your conda environment installed as described in the Overview section, you can open the Jupyter notebook (`cell_environment.ipynb`, which can be found on GitHub in the folder `notebooks`.

+You have to execute the first cell to import the analysis package.

 The second cell allows you to